Okęcie incident: Press storm; players meet the Pope

 Pope John Paul II, himself Polish, met the Poland team at the request of Stanisław Terlecki, one of the players.

 Among the journalists at the airport were Jacek Gucwa of Polish Television, Bogdan Chruścicki of Polish Radio, and Remigiusz Hetman of the weekly football journal Piłka Nożna.
 News about the incident quickly spread across the country, partly because of Terlecki's outlandish actions in the reporters' presence.
 Iwan later reflected that Terlecki had "made so much commotion it was impossible to sweep everything under the carpet".
 Boniek corroborates this version of events: "Terlecki was massively to blame.
 He brought Młynarczyk to the airport in his own car, then pulled the plug powering a TV camera out of the wall."
 Grzegorz Majchrzak, a historian of the Polish Institute of National Remembrance, questions Boniek's words, positing that he might have distorted events in an attempt to distance himself from Terlecki.

-The government attempted to use the scandal as a popular distraction, aiming to deflect attention from the strikes and other industrial action.
+The scandal received extensive coverage in the state-controlled media during a period of strikes and other industrial action in Poland.
 A number of journalists attacked the players who had supported Młynarczyk; the Przegląd Sportowy sports magazine ran the headline "No Mercy for Those Guilty of the Scandal at the Airport" while Tempo, another journal, was similarly severe, proclaiming "This Cannot Be Tolerated".
 Piłka Nożna condemned the "magnificent men ... who think they can do what they want", but at the same time questioned the conduct of the team's non-playing staff.

-In the Italian capital, Terlecki continued to defy the establishment.
+In the Italian capital, Terlecki continued to disregard the authorities' instructions.
 The players were under strict instructions not to associate with the Vatican while in Rome, but Terlecki arranged for them to meet Pope John Paul II, who was himself Polish.
 Seeing this as a second act of defiance, the PZPN promptly sent Terlecki, Młynarczyk, Boniek and Żmuda home, escorted by General Marian Ryba of the Polish Army, who was also the football association president.
 Lech Poznań's Piotr Mowlik replaced Młynarczyk for the match against Malta, which Poland won 2–0.